Take a wrong turn, and Lisbon will either surprise you or find a way to get you back on track.

 The reason why Lisboetas talk about the 1755 earthquake so much is that it completely changed the course of history.
 And of Lisbon, as we know it.
 After the tragedy, the city and its residents learned to reinvent themselves and they’ve been doing so since then.
 Eager to find a piece of that “old” Lisbon, tourists often find themselves in love with the viewpoints, narrow streets, patios, and restaurants in Alfama.
 Here, in the city’s oldest neighborhood, they can hear Lisbon’s heartbeat.

 Most of Alfama survived the earthquake intact but, over the years, those buildings were replaced with newer constructions as the city grew.
 Except for one.
-Number 22 of Rua dos Cegos is over 500 years old and is officially the oldest house in Alfama and Lisbon.No need to say goodbye—add your email address in the form below to stay up-to-date on all things Devour Tours.
-ADD_THIS_TEXT
+Number 22 of Rua dos Cegos is over 500 years old and is officially the oldest house in Alfama and Lisbon.Want our insider’s guide to eating in Lisbon?
+Just add your email address in the form below!

 Sandra Henriques is a freelance web content writer and travel blogger born in the Azores and based in Lisbon for 20+ years.
 Since 2014 she’s been blogging about travel, culture, and the people she meets in between at Tripper, a blog on sustainable cultural tourism.